-\The Wellness Engagement activity grade will be calculated out of 90% of the maximum possible points (lowest 10% of the obtained points will be dropped), so missing one will not affect your grade.
-These are primarily opportunities for practise/feedback.
+The Wellness Engagement activity grade will be calculated out of 90% of the maximum possible points (lowest 10% of the obtained points will be dropped), so missing one will not affect your grade.
+These are primarily opportunities for practice/feedback.
 Some will be marked for good faith completion, while others will be scored (thoughtful approaches/arguments, considering evidence, etc.).
-Maximum points will be listed with most of these, with some assignments worth more points than others.

-${}^{\Psi}\text{The team project must be completed to pass this course.}$
+${}^{\Psi}$ The team project must be completed to pass this course.

-There are no midterms or final exam in this course.
+There are no midterms or a final exam in this course.

-Important Dates

-Classes start Jan.
-10

-Winter Reading Week Feb.
+Important Dates Classes start Jan.
+10 (but Jan.
+11 for this class) Winter Reading Week Feb.
 21-25; relax a bit or catch up!
 Drop deadline (without receiving a grade) Mar.
-18

-Course Withdrawal period (i.e., receive a 'W' on transcript) Mar.
+18 Course Withdrawal period (i.e., receive a 'W' on transcript) Mar.
 19 - Apr.
-10 https://registrar.vorku.ca/enrol/dates/fw21

-Classes end Apr.
-10 (but you never want 4270 to end...)
+10 Classes end Apr.
+10 (but you never want 4061 to end)

-NOTE: Please refer to the "Important Dates" section of the Registrar's Website:
+NOTE: Please refer to the "Important Dates" section of the Registrar's Website: https://registrar.yorku.ca/enrol/dates/fw21